bodrovis/Lok-Actions/README.md

     └── admin.json
 ```

-When managing your translation keys on Lokalise, ensure proper filenames are assigned to these keys.
-The filenames should match the structure in your repository.
-For example, if you store translations under `locales/%LANG_ISO%/`, then the filename assigned to the corresponding key must be `locales/%LANG_ISO%/TRANSLATION_FILE_NAME`.
+When managing translation keys on Lokalise, make sure the filenames match your repository structure.
+If you store translations under `locales/%LANG_ISO%/`, the filenames assigned to the keys must follow this structure: `locales/%LANG_ISO%/TRANSLATION_FILE_NAME`.

+Nested folders are also supported.
+For example: `locales/en/nested_folder/main.json`.

+### Tags

+Every translation key uploaded to Lokalise via the Push action automatically gets a tag based on the branch that triggered the workflow.
+For instance, if the workflow is triggered by the `lokalise-hub` branch, all affected keys will have a `lokalise-hub` tag.

+When using the Pull action to download translation keys to your GitHub repo, it will filter keys by the tag that matches the branch name.
+So, if you run the Pull action from the `lokalise-hub` branch, only keys with the matching tag will be downloaded; others will be ignored.
+To ensure all relevant keys are included in the workflow, it's important to keep these tags.
+If a tag is removed by mistake, you can always add it back through the Lokalise UI.

 ## Note on cron jobs